jxwleong/stm32-usart/Readme.md

     &nbsp;
 3. **Control register 1 (USART_CR1)**
+    &nbsp;
+    This register is used to configure the USART.
     ![USART_CR1](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/USART_CR1.PNG)
     Figure x.
 The register map for USART_BRR from page 1010 at [1].
     &nbsp;